Lahti-University-of-Technology/full-stack-course/material/ethics.md

 - Private repos when a public repo is required.
 - Changing the project repository.
 - Changing GitHub user.
-- Force pushing or deleting history to mask authorship or timing.
 - Staging work in shadow repositories.
 - Fake commits or fabricated logs.
 - Public deploys that are not the code on `main`.